giveme0101/spypp/README.md

 # spypp
-a browser plugin to show input password
+a chrome plugin to show history password